JohnMcLear/ep_copy_paste_images/README.md

   1. Original copy of image is removed
   1. New image is visible
   1. Image size is maintained
+  1. No text is lost

 ## Image appearance
   1. Image is never distorted
   1. Image has correct color balance

+## Alignment
+  1. Image can be aligned using ep_align

 ## Resize
   1. Can resize the image small/medium/large

 ## Browser Resize

+## Keyboard
+  1. Caret
+    1. Caret can be moved between images
     1. Caret can still be moved before and after the image using arrow keys and page up/down
+  1. Backspace deletes an image when caret is placed after the image
+  1. Delete deletes an image when caret is placed before the image